 The R&D tax credit offers a tax liability reduction opportunity to businesses innovating a process or product.
 The tax credit is available to businesses of all sizes for qualifying research activities, including software development, architectural design, product enhancements, and more.
 Businesses can also be eligible for this tax credit for qualifying basic research payments, though this is less common.

-Effective 2024, changes will be introduced to Form 6765 for the R&D tax credit.
+Effective 2024, changes will be introduced to Form 6765 for the R&D tax credit (drafted changes can be accessed here).
 The changes are focused on disclosing data relating to associated wage expenses and business component details.
 These changes made by the IRS are aimed at preventing fraud and enhancing data accuracy for the credit.

 SECURE 2.0 Act

-Kevin Hamaker, CPA, MPAcc, and Partner at BSB CPAs + Business Advisors, added that, effective January 1, 2020, and later updated on December 29, 2022, the SECURE 2.0 Act offers credits for implementing a 401(k) plan or adding an auto-enrollment feature to a plan.
+Kevin Hamaker, CPA, MPAcc, CEO at The Hamaker CPA Group, explained that effective January 1, 2020, and later updated on December 29, 2022, the SECURE 2.0 Act offers credits for implementing a 401(k) plan or adding an auto-enrollment feature to a plan.
 SECURE 2.0 has various provisions, including increasing the RMD age for IRA and 401(k) accounts and altering the catch-up contribution limit for older workers with workplace plans.
 The legislation also aims to assist younger individuals with saving while repaying student loans, simplify transferring accounts from one employer to another, and allow people to save for emergencies using retirement accounts.

-Butler had a few other suggestions for federal tax credits to explore:
+Butler offered a few other suggestions for federal tax credits small businesses can explore, including:

 • Retirement Plans Startup Costs Tax Credit: Eligible employers can qualify for this credit to cover the initial costs of establishing retirement plans like SIMPLE IRA, 401(k), or SEP.
 Meeting the specific eligibility requirements related to employee count, compensation, and plan history can reduce the amount of taxes owed by the business.